Garage Door Painting in 6 Steps

 Tools and Materials You’ll Need to Paint a Garage Door

-Before you get started, make sure you have all the proper tools and materials needed to get the job done.
-Reference this helpful list of what you’ll need to begin painting your garage door.
+Make sure you have all the proper tools and materials needed to get the job done before you get started!
+Reference this helpful list of what you’ll need to begin garage door painting.

 - Safety glasses